AnnaNamLab/VDJ-Seq-Processing/README.md

 ### Generating phylogenetic tree
-To generate the phylogenetic tree, use this line:
+To generate the phylogenetic tree, IgPhyML package is used.
+The scripts are available in the "tools" fodler.

-#!/bin/bash

 References